tyleralbee/SDMT-Semester-Project/TESTING.md

     New user information is validated with database and the user is successfully signed into their account.
 The account session details are logged in database, Facebook information is stored so that the user will never have to connect to Facebook twice.

+3. Use case name

-3. Verify login with valid user name and password
+    Verify login with valid user name and password through email or Facebook.

 Description

-    Test the Google login page
+    These steps test the login page functions.

 Pre-conditions

-    User has valid user name and password
+    User must have a valid user name and password created in the app to be able to login with email or password.

 Test steps

-    1. Navigate to login page
+    1. Open the app on the device

-    2. Provide valid user name
+    2. Provide a valid user name used to login, such as email or Facebook username.

-    3. Provide valid password
+    3. Provide a valid password used to login into an email or Facebook account.

-    4. Click login button
+    4. Click the login button.

 Expected result

-    User should be able to login
+    The user should be able to login in their account.

 Actual result

-    User is navigated to dashboard with successful login
+    User is navigated to next page with successful login.

 Status (Pass/Fail)

     Pass

 Notes

-    N/A
+    If incorrect username or password is entered, an error message will appear.

 Post-conditions

     User is validated with database and successfully signed into their account.
     The account session details are logged in database.